nautobot/nautobot-app-welcome-wizard/docs/user/app_getting_started.md

 You are shown a set of Nautobot objects that lay the groundwork for other Nautobot objects.
 The goal of the dashboard is to help introduce features of Nautobot and keep track of their use.
 For instance, Sites are used in a number of objects inside of Nautobot.
 A Site is used when creating Devices, Racks, and Rack Groups.
 In addition, they are optional in many other objects.

 From the dashboard, you can click on the green Add button in the Sites role to take you directly to the form for adding a Site.
-For Manufacturers and Device Types, you can click on the blue wizard hat to take you to the Welcome Wizard Import page.
+For Manufacturers, Device Types and Module Types, you can click on the blue wizard hat to take you to the Welcome Wizard Import page.

 ### Import Manufacturers